msgpack/msgpack-javascript/README.md

 }
 ```

-If you have a multi-values MessagePack binary, you can use `decodeStream()`, but you need to convert it to a stream or an async generator like this:
+If you have a multi-values MessagePack binary, you can use `decodeMultiStream()`, but you need to convert it to a stream or an async generator like this:

 ```typescript
 // A function that generates an AsyncGenerator